Wolfmyths/Myth-Mod-Manager/README.md

 # Future Plans

-+ Mod Profiles
++ Mod profiles
-+ Displaying Mods Better
++ Display mod information better
 + Dark Theme
 + If a .zip is dropped then automatically unzip it
-+ Add logging so bug reporting is a lot easier
++ Logging so bug reporting is a lot easier
++ A progress bar when adding, deleting, and backing up mods
++ Search bar

 *Suggestions are appreciated!*